markreha/myprivatecloud/documentation/HOWTO.md

 <h3 align="center"><i> How to build a Private Cloud for less then $500 that will fit in a Shoe Box</i></h3>

 #### Introduction
 This page will provide prescriptive instructions that you can use to build your own Private Cloud based on the My Private Cloud Reference Design.
+There is nothing in this reference design that is specific to a Raspberry Pi 4.
+The Raspberry Pi 4 could be easily substitued for an Ubuntu Server running in a virtual machine.
+If you want to try this reference design using a cluster of Ubuntu Servers running in virtual machines then just skip the IT Tasks below.

 Go [back](https://github.com/markreha/myprivatecloud) to the Main Page.
 <br/>